 - Divine 5 (5420 MMR)

 Congratulations, you’ve reached the top rank in Dota 2.
-Here, you’ll find the game’s top 1% skills players.
+Here, you’ll find the game’s top players.
 In this rank, you compete for a rating on the leaderboard of your respective region.
-Players in this rank play at a professional or semi-professional level and you’ll commonly find pro-players practicing for their professional games.
+This level is often associated with Dota 2 immortal mmr, where players perform at a professional or semi-professional level, and you’ll commonly find pro players practising for tournaments.

 How to Increase Rank in Dota 2?

-- ☑ Watch Pro players: Pro players in any game represent the high skill level that can be achieved.
+- Watch Pro players: Pro players in any game represent the high skill level that can be achieved.
 Therefore, watching them play and copying their actions can help you understand and implement what you learned in your games.
-When you watch a professional or high-rank game, always notice what items pro players make and try to consider why they choose to opt for that item.
-Also, follow their farming patterns and rotations and notice when they make smoke ganks and opt for towers or Roshan.
+In any professional or high-ranked game, always take note of the items that the pro player uses and try to think of why such players choose to use that item.
+Also, observe farming patterns and rotations and note when they make smoke ganks and go for towers or Roshan.

-- ☑ Stay updated on the Meta: Dota 2 is a game that regularly receives gameplay updates that shake up the meta.
-Ensure you are not playing heroes considered weak in the current meta, or you’ll be playing at a disadvantage.
+- Stay updated on the Meta: Dota 2 is a game that regularly receives gameplay updates that shake up the meta.
+Avoid playing heroes that are weak in the current game’s meta, as you won’t be playing at your best.

 What Is MMR in Dota 2?